Maniakes/.github/profile/README.md

-# Welcome to Team Azury!
-All our projects that are public are official open source tools or projects made by us!
+# Maniakes
-## Official Team Azury Semi Organizations
+## Semi Organizations
-### - *[BORA Development](https://github.com/boradevelopment)* | Responsible for hosting and managing BORA repositories and projects!
+### - *[BORA Development](https://github.com/boradevelopment)* | Maniake is responsible for maintaining and developing BORA with the assistance of BORA contributers and developers all over the world.